AnyBody/ammr/Docs/body/regensburg_ulm_hand_model.rst

 .. rst-class:: without-title

-.. caution:: **Unreleased model:** The model is still under development and not included in the public model repository.
+.. caution:: **Unreleased model:** The model is under development and not yet included in the managed model repository.
-   The model is, however, used for various research projects and access to the development version can be given on request.
-See the `GitHub repository <https://github.com/AnyBody/GMFoot>`__ for more info.
+   The model is used in various research projects and access to the development version can be given on request.

 The Regensburg-Ulm hand model (RUHM) is a detailed hand model which includes all extrinsic and intrinsic muscles using data